nest/nest-simulator/doc/guides/connection_management.rst

 Any combination of source, target and model parameters is permitted.

-Each connection in the SynapseCollection is represented by the following five entries: source-node_id, target-node_id, target-thread, synapse-id, and port.
+Each connection in the SynapseCollection is represented by the following five entries: source node-id, target node-id, target-thread, synapse-id, and port.

 The result of ``nest.GetConnections`` can be given as an argument to the